tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/idp-federation.md

   - Client create wizard page 1:
     - *Client type*: `OpenID Connect`
     - *Client-ID*: `opendesk-federation-client`
-    - *Name*: `openDesk @ your organization` (is the descriptive text of the client that might show up in your IdP's UI and therefore should explain what the client is used for)
+    - *Name*: `openDesk @ your organization` (this is the descriptive text of the client that might show up in your IdP's UI and therefore should explain what the client is used for)
   - Client create wizard page 2:
     - *Client authentication*: `On`
     - *Authorization*: `Off` (default)